riceissa/timelines-wiki-main-page-table/README.md

 Steps:

-- (manual) add any new timelines created or completed since the last time the script was run.
 - `make clean`
 - `make ga.csv`: Re-run google analytics script to get a new `ga.csv`
-- (manual) git pull from vipul's contract work repo, then re-read the `tasks.sql` file, to get new payments info
+- (manual) git pull from Vipul's contract work repo, then re-read the `tasks.sql` file, to get new payments info

   ```bash